hacarus/hacarus-x-edge-xilinx/README_en.md

 ### 4.2.1 Step 1 (Preparation)
 1. Using the same method from section 4.1, copy the files to the Micro SD card and insert the card into the Micro SD slot ②.
 2. Switch the power switch ④ on the FPGA on and wait for the FPGA to boot up.
  * In the event that the micro USB is configured correctly, the *** LED should change from red to green before turning off.
 If the LED stays green, you may not have configured the FPGA correctly in section 4.1.
-In particular, please confirm that boot mode switch is set to (1,2,3,4)=(ON,OFF,OFF,OFF), and also that the micro SD card’s directory hierarchy is correct.
+In particular, please confirm that the boot mode switch is set to (1,2,3,4)=(ON,OFF,OFF,OFF), and also that the micro SD card’s directory hierarchy is correct.
 3. Open a Serial Terminal Emulator (e.g. Tera Term) from your host machine and connect to the FPGA board with the Serial Port configured to the settings listed below.

     Item | Value